cwensel/cascading/README.md

 *  http://conjars.org/cascading/cascading-hadoop2-mr1
 *  http://conjars.org/cascading/cascading-xml

-When creating tests, make sure to add any of the relevant above dependencies to your "test" scope or equivalent configuration along with the `cascading-platform` dependency.
+When creating tests, make sure to add any of the relevant above dependencies to your `test` scope or equivalent configuration along with the `cascading-platform` dependency.

 *  http://conjars.org/cascading/cascading-platform

-Note the `cascading-plaform` compile dependency has no classes, you must pull the tests dependency with the "tests" classifier.
+Note the `cascading-platform` compile dependency has no classes, you must pull the tests dependency with the `tests` classifier.

 See [http://cascading.org/downloads/#maven](http://cascading.org/downloads/#maven) for example Maven pom dependency settings.

 Source and Javadoc artifacts (using the appropriate classifier) are also available through Conjars.

-Note that `cascading-hadoop` and `cascading-hadoop2-mr1` has a "provided" dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.
+Note that `cascading-hadoop` and `cascading-hadoop2-mr1` has a `provided` dependency on the Hadoop jars so that it won't get sucked into any application packaging as a dependency, typically.

-## Building
+## Building and IDE Integration

+For most cases, building Cascading is unnecessary as it has been pre-built, tested, and published to our Maven repository (above).

 To build Cascading, run the following in the shell: